-Polyploidy—having more than two copies of each chromosome—is lethal in most animals, but not an uncommon phenomemon in plants.
-In fact, all angiosperm species is believed to have undergone one or more polyploidization events in their lifetime.
-Allopolyploidy—when the genomes of two different species merge and hybrids arize—can result in higher capacity for adaptation, but what are the drivers and how are the polyploid plants distributed globally?
+Polyploidy—having more than two copies of each chromosome—is often lethal in animals, but not an uncommon phenomenon in plants.
+In fact, all angiosperm species are believed to have undergone one or more polyploidization events in their lifetime.
+Allopolyploidy—when the genomes of two different species merge and hybrids arise—can result in higher capacity for adaptation, but what are the drivers and how are the polyploid plants distributed globally?

 Reconstructing a complete angiosperm phylogeny while gathering data on chromosome numbers and GBIF-mediated occurrences, this study maps the global distribution of polyploid frequency among nearly 135,000 plant species.
 The resulting maps show a clear latitudinal pattern with polyploidy increasing towards the poles.
 At the biome-level, most polyploid plants are found in tundras.
 Most ecoregions show the same patterns as their biomes—with some notable polyploid-rich tropical ecoregions, such as the Andes and Hawaii.